jli05/jli05.github.io/_posts/2023-11-14-Alpine-Linux.md

 Most documentation is on [https://wiki.alpinelinux.org/wiki/Main_Page](https://wiki.alpinelinux.org/wiki/Main_Page).

 At the moment, [cloud image](https://www.alpinelinux.org/cloud/)  is available for AWS.
 The ssh login user name is `alpine` by default.
-After the first install on a t4g.nano instance with 2 vCPUs, 0.5 GB memory, still 120 MB memory is free for use, in contrast to the installation of Amazon Linux 2023 on the same instance, which only leaves 40 MB memory free for use.
+After the first install on a t4g.nano instance with 2 vCPUs, 0.5 GB memory, 390 MB memory is free for use, in contrast to the installation of Amazon Linux 2023 on the same instance, which leaves 300 MB memory free for use.

 Use `doas` for `sudo`, `apk` for `yum` or `apt` as software package manager.